 Do you allow wax coatings in organic food?

 Wax coatings are allowed for organic cheese.
-Fruit and vegetables should not be waxed, as it is not permitted under organic standards.
+Fruit and vegetables may be waxed with an organic wax, however no non-organic waxes may be used.

 Waxing is a practise used in conventional horticulture to prevent wrinkling in order to extend shelf life and improve appearance.

 Freshly harvested apples and citrus fruit have their own natural waxy coating that protects them from shrivelling and weight loss.
 When apples are washed at the packing houses to remove dust, about half of the original apple wax will be lost.